Just one step!

 Outside

-The gaiters are put on with the print facing forward.
+The gaiters are put on with the print to the front.
 You close the Velcro fasteners from the outside as usual.
 You can slide the vibration panel into any inner pocket, but the best place is at the back of the string.
-Make sure that the power switch is in line with the "ON" label.
+Make sure the power button lines up with the words "ON."

 The cool pack is placed on the inside.